Amino acid: Conditional requirements

-Uses in industry
+Industrial uses

 Animal feed

 Amino acids are sometimes added to animal feed because some of the components of these feeds, such as soybeans, have low levels of some of the essential amino acids, especially of lysine, methionine, threonine, and tryptophan.
 Likewise amino acids are used to chelate metal cations in order to improve the absorption of minerals from feed supplements.

 Food

 The food industry is a major consumer of amino acids, especially glutamic acid, which is used as a flavor enhancer, and aspartame (aspartylphenylalanine 1-methyl ester), which is used as an artificial sweetener.
 Amino acids are sometimes added to food by manufacturers to alleviate symptoms of mineral deficiencies, such as anemia, by improving mineral absorption and reducing negative side effects from inorganic mineral supplementation.

 Chemical building blocks

 Amino acids are low-cost feedstocks used in chiral pool synthesis as enantiomerically pure building blocks.

 Amino acids are used in the synthesis of some cosmetics.